muzzley/alljoyn-muzzley-gateway-connector/README.md

 }
 ```

 12) Save and close the file.
-Now copy that file to /etc/muzzleyconn/muzzleyconn.conf as follows:
+Now copy that file to `/etc/muzzleyconn/muzzleyconn.conf` as follows:

 ```
 sudo cp /etc/muzzleyconn/muzzleyconn_factory.conf /etc/muzzleyconn/muzzleyconn.conf
 ```

-13) You are now ready to connect the muzzleyconn connector to the Muzzley cloud.
+13) You are now ready to connect the `muzzleyconn` connector to the Muzzley cloud.

-#Build Instructions for OpenWRT
+# Build Instructions for OpenWRT

 #### Prepare the OpenWRT Toolchain

 1) Download the OpenWRT source code from:

 ```
 git clone git://git.openwrt.org/14.07/openwrt.git
 ```

-2) Download the config file for the correspondent hardware where the OpenWRT will be run from [here](https://downloads.openwrt.org) and paste it on the root of the openwrt project.
+2) Download the config file for the correspondent hardware where OpenWRT will be run from [here](https://downloads.openwrt.org) and paste it on the root of the openwrt project.

-3) Copy downloaded config file to .config (for example):
+3) Copy downloaded config file to `.config` (for example):

 ```
 cp config.ar71xx_generic .config
 ```

-4) Copy feeds.conf.default to feeds.conf (if not already done):
+4) Copy `feeds.conf.default` to `feeds.conf` (if not already done):

 ```
 cp feeds.conf.default feeds.conf
 ```

 5) Add the following line to the end of the file:

 ```
 src-git alljoyn https://git.allseenalliance.org/gerrit/core/openwrt_feed;barrier_breaker
 ```

 6) Update the feed information:

 ```
 ./scripts/feeds update -a
 ```

-7) Add the the packages from the feeds to build system (luci interface is not needed but recommended to configure the router using a web interface):
+7) Add the the packages from the feeds to build system (`luci` interface is not needed but recommended to configure the router using a web interface):

 ```
 ./scripts/feeds install -a -p alljoyn
 ./scripts/feeds install libgupnp